glimpse-editor/getglimpse-web/content/about.md

 [Return to top](#contents)

 ## Why are you using Github instead of Gitlab? {#why-are-you-using-github-instead-of-gitlab}

-That was a choice made early on for entirely practical reasons such as project discoverability, ease-of-use, user familiarity and cost.
+That was a choice made early on for practical reasons such as project discoverability, ease-of-use, user familiarity and cost.
+We also support [Github Sponsors](https://github.com/sponsors/glimpse-editor), rely on [Github Actions](https://github.com/glimpse-editor/Glimpse/actions) for automated builds, and use their servers as a [release mirror](https://github.com/glimpse-editor/Glimpse/releases).

-As a project we are aware some people have ethical concerns about using Github, and that other projects appear above us in [the search results](https://github.com/search?utf8=%E2%9C%93&q=glimpse&type=).
+As a project we are aware that some people have ethical concerns about using Github, and that other projects appear above us in [the search results](https://github.com/search?utf8=%E2%9C%93&q=glimpse&type=).
 For those reasons we periodically discuss how our contributors feel about using it, as well as the merits and drawbacks of potential alternatives.

-There are no immediate plans to move our code, but we are open to potentially mirroring our project to other platforms if that can be balanced against the maintenance burden of doing so.
+There are no plans to move our code, and we believe the time and resources required to do so at the present time significantly outweigh the benefits.
+However, we are open to potentially mirroring our project to other platforms if that can be balanced against the maintenance burden of doing so.

 [Return to top](#contents)